philippe44/SqueezeAMP/README.md

 Similarly, the charger is for Li-Ion and such cells have inherent safety issues.
 It's using a LT3652, which is a good charger that takes care of battery maintenance, but there is no thermal management, so be careful and ALWAYS use protected Li-Ion cells.
 There is battery undervoltage detection on board so that the systems shuts off when battery voltage is too low.
 There is no under voltage detection for main supply.

 <strong>This is by no mean a professional design so use it at your own risk.
 I will not be liable for any issue caused by that board</strong>.
-I'm making it public in case somebody with enough knowledge will find it useful, so know youwhat 're doing first.
-Similarly, this is not an audophile design, so please do not complain or ask me for some linear power or 32 bits / DSD insanities.
+I'm making it public in case somebody with enough knowledge will find it useful, so know what you're doing first.
+Similarly, this is not an audiophile design, so please do not complain or ask me for some linear power or 32 bits / DSD insanities.
 The SqueezeESP software can do 16 bits @ 192 kHz which is way more than enough, in fact 48kHz/16 should be sufficient.

 ![alt text](https://github.com/philippe44/SqueezeAMP/blob/3.x/top.png?raw=true)
 ![alt text](https://github.com/philippe44/SqueezeAMP/blob/3.x/bottom.png?raw=true)